Borewit/tokenizer-s3/README.md

   The S3 object request containing details about the S3 object to fetch.
   This includes properties like the bucket name and object key.

-- `options` (`IS3Options`, optional):

-  Optional configuration settings for the tokenizer.

-  - `disableChunked`: When set to `true`, disables chunked requests and instead fetches the full object with ranged requests.

-  For remaining options see [strtok3](https://github.com/Borewit/strtok3/blob/master/README.md).

 #### Returns